-The band has just finished recording, Widetrack III, which is scheduled to be released on Friday, May 18th.
-The album once again features Tippin on vocals, rhythm guitar and drums, and is rounded off by musical 6-string powerhouse Brian Burleson on lead guitar and "atmospheric conjuring", as well as the recording debut of Ron's 14 year-old son, Zach, on bass.
+The band's brand-new release, Widetrack III, once again features Tippin on vocals, rhythm guitar and drums, and is rounded off by musical 6-string powerhouse Brian Burleson on lead guitar and "atmospheric conjuring", as well as the recording debut of Ron's 14 year-old son, Zach, on bass.

 A summer 2018 tour is in the works.
 Details to come.

 "If you are looking for the same old shallow material heard on corporate radio, look elsewhere.
 This band is for those who would challenge themselves to think deeper than the lowest common denominator.
 Reflective, emotive, without the usual excess of the "emo" label; this music is a must-have for the mature listener who is searching for solid musicianship combined with thought-provoking lyrics.
 Highly recommended." -Light and Heat Publications (Bryan, TX)